Cloudy mornings and clear evenings on a gas giant exoplanet: Atmospheric Modeling

-We use these custom aerosol models to fit the morning limb transmission spectrum with 5 types of aerosols-- Titan tholins with refractive indices from \cite{khare84} (haze model), soots with refractive indices from \cite{lavvas17} (haze model), Saturn-like phosphorus hazes with refractive indices from \cite{noy81,sromovsky20,fletcher23} (haze model), 400 K Tholins with refractive indices from \cite{He24} (haze model), and enstatite clouds (MgSiO$_3$) with optical constants from \cite{scott96} (cloud model).
+We fit the aerosol model to the morning limb transmission spectrum assuming 5 possible types of aerosols with different refractive indices.
+Four are used in the haze model: Titan tholins \cite{khare84}, soots \cite{lavvas17}, Saturn-like phosphorus hazes \cite{noy81,sromovsky20,fletcher23} (haze model), 400 K tholins \cite{He24} (haze model), and one in the cloud model: enstatite (MgSiO$_3$) \cite{scott96}.
 We use the same Bayesian sampling method as our retrievals to estimate the free parameters of our aerosol model for each type of aerosol.
-As the morning limb spectrum is devoid of prominent gas absorption features, we fix the $T(P)$ profile and chemistry of the atmosphere to the best-fit retrieved model for the morning limb spectrum with our 1.5D retrieval setup.

-Fig.~\ref{fig:haze} shows the best-fitting model for the morning limb spectrum from each of these haze/cloud species.
-The evidence value associated with each aerosol model is also shown in the legend.
-The model with enstatite clouds shows the highest evidence value of $ln(Z)=-25.1$ compared to the other haze species.
-The haze model that has the next nearest evidence value ($ln(Z)=-32.1$) to this cloud model is the Tholin haze with optical constants from \cite{He24}.
-This suggests that the cloud model is preferred over these other haze species at a significance of 4.15$\sigma$ or higher.
-This preference of clouds in addition to the formation-location-circulation argument makes hazes a very unlikely cause of the observed asymmetry in the morning/evening limb spectrum of WASP-94A b.
+Fig.~\ref{fig:haze} shows the best-fitting models fits for the morning limb spectrum from each of these haze/cloud species.
+The model with enstatite clouds has the highest Bayesian evidence $\ln(Z)=-28.0$.
+The highest evidence haze model is that of soot, which has $\ln(Z)=-30.8$.
+This corresponds to the soot model having a probability 0.06 times that of the enstatite model.
+The other haze species are more strongly disfavored, having probabilities 0.016 times that of the enstatite cloud model.
 The Bayesian evidence for each aerosol species along with constraints on the model parameters for them are presented in Table \ref{tab:hazecompare}.
+We conclude there is moderate statistical preference for clouds over hazes as explanations for the morning limb of WASP-94A~b